n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 24 - Advent of Cyber 2021.md

 Now, we need to tell `john` how to crack this password.
 For this, we are going to use the `rockyou.txt` database available on all Kali systems in `/usr/share/wordlists/`.
 If you have not already, unzip it with `gunzip`.

-Once you have unzipped the worldlist and echoed the hash into `hash.txt`, run the command:
+Once you have unzipped the wordlist and echoed the hash into `hash.txt`, run the command:

 ```
 john --format=NT -w=/usr/share/wordlists/rockyou.txt hash.txt --pot=output.txt